-In an extract from her new book, 'Saving Us', Katharine Hayhoe explains why we can't simply divide people into climate 'believers' and 'deniers', and how to open up conversations about the climate crisis with the people around us
+In an extract from her new book, 'Saving Us', Katherine Hayhoe explains why we can't simply divide people into climate 'believers' and 'deniers', and how to open up conversations about the climate crisis with the people around us

 I object to "believers" because climate change is not, at its core, a matter of faith.
-I don't "believe" in science: I make up my mind based on facts and data, much of which can be seen and shared.
+I don't"believe" in science: I make up my mind based on facts and data, much of which can be seen and shared.
 Not only that, but climate change is often deliberately-and very successfully-framed as an alternate, Earth-worshipping religion.
-This is sometimes subtle, as the church sign that reads, "On Judgement Day, you'll meet Father God not Mother Earth."
-Other times this point is made much more explicitly, like when Senator Ted Cruz told Glenn Beck in 2015 that "climate change is not science, it's religion," and Senator Lindsey Graham said in 2014 that "the problem is Al Gore's turned this thing into religion."
+This is sometimes subtle, as the church sign that reads,"On Judgement Day, you'll meet Father God not Mother Earth."
+Other times this point is made much more explicitly, like ...while it may be convenient for some climate advocates to dismiss their opponents as "deniers," it's an unhelpful label if you want to win people over when Senator Ted Cruz told Glenn Beck in 2015 that "climate change is not science, it's religion," and Senator Lindsey Graham said in 2014 that "the problem is Al Gore's turned this thing into religion."